-Firstly, they provide individuals the ability to buy items which they would otherwise be unable to access due to financial constraints.
+Firstly, they provide individuals the ability to buy items which they would otherwise be able to afford.
 Additionally, it enables the hirer to use the equipment and generate business revenues despite not having paid for it in full.
-If your agreement is small in scale, it can also be quickly established and finalised within a week.

-Secondly, instalment payment prices are fixed at the beginning of the agreement.
-There is not only increased certainty in adopting this method, but hirers also can reap the benefit of a fixed interest rate, irrespective of changing interest rates from banks.
+Secondly, installment payment prices are fixed at the beginning of the agreement.
+Therefore, hirers can reap the benefit of a fixed interest rate.
 Additionally, there may be long-term tax benefits of delaying ownership.
-For a hire purchase agreement entered into on or after 1 July 2012, with the Australian Taxation Office, there is the possibility of claiming GST credit for GST included in the purchase price of equipment.
+Furthermore though the Australian Taxation Office, you may be able to claim GST credit for GST included in the purchase price of equipment.

 Hence, hire purchase agreements can provide a resourceful, cost-and-time efficient means to small traders and entrepreneurs.
 The possession of equipment without added financial pressure can thereby be effectively promoted.

 In the event of administrative complexities and/or financial difficulties, the owner may repossess the equipment and you will not be compensated.
 This will be an issue particularly in situations where the time-frame for payments spans widely.
 However, this can be alleviated when drafting the agreement, to ensure that commencing instalments are smaller than “catch-up” payments towards the end of the contract.

 Hirers should be cautious and avoid entering into agreements for unnecessary equipment, as sometimes, the convenience of them leads to artificial demand for products.
 Again, the core of saving costs should be at the forefront of agreement-making decisions.